codingdud/WhatsApp-Chat-Analyser/README.md

 - **Word Analysis:** Analyzes the most frequently used words in the chat.
 - **Word Cloud:** Generates a visually appealing word cloud representation based on the chat content.
 - **Emojis Usage:** Highlights the emojis used and their frequency.
+- **Sentiment Analysis:** Analyzes the sentiment of messages using the VADER sentiment analyzer.

 ## Usage